In these towns, game day is everything

 Team spirit at the Chick-fil-A of University of Southern California (USC) extends beyond the restaurant.
 The restaurant sponsors each pre-game show at Los Angeles Memorial Coliseum with free sandwiches, games and cheers.

-Inside the restaurant, “I want to share our Trojan pride and make sure my team has fun,” says Ashley Derby, the restaurant’s franchise owner.
-To do that, Derby and her team decorate the restaurant in USC colors and balloon arches, give away Chick-fil-A footballs and even raffle football tickets.
+Inside the restaurant, “I want to share our Trojan pride and make sure my team has fun,” says Ashley Lamothe, the restaurant’s franchise owner.
+To do that, Lamothe and her team decorate the restaurant in USC colors and balloon arches, give away Chick-fil-A footballs and even raffle football tickets.

 Auburn University: Auburn, Ala.